Near Redding in Shasta County, California — The American West (Pacific Coastal)

 Erected by Bureau of Land Management.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Gold Fever in Clear Creek (here, next to this marker); Reading's Bar (approx. 1.6 miles away); Piety Hill (approx. 3 miles away); U.S. Army Special Forces Memorial (approx. 4.1 miles away); Submariners Memorial (approx. 4.1 miles away); Military Order of the Purple Heart Memorial (approx. 4.2 miles away); Northern California Veterans Memorials (approx. 4.2 miles away); Clear Creek (approx. 4.7 miles away).
+Gold Fever in Clear Creek (here, next to this marker); Reading's Bar (approx. 1.6 miles away); Piety Hill (approx. 3 miles away); Historic Igo Inn (approx. 4.1 miles away); U.S. Army Special Forces Memorial (approx. 4.1 miles away); Submariners Memorial (approx. 4.1 miles away); Military Order of the Purple Heart Memorial (approx. 4.2 miles away); Northern California Veterans Memorials (approx. 4.2 miles away).
 Touch for a list and map of all markers in Redding.

 More about this marker.
 Marker is located within the Clear Creek Gorge Overlook parking area and under a gazebo.

 Credits.
 This page was last revised on January 23, 2018.
-This page originally submitted on January 19, 2018, by Douglass Halvorsen of Klamath Falls, Oregon.
-This page has been viewed 59 times since then.
+It was originally submitted on January 19, 2018, by Douglass Halvorsen of Klamath Falls, Oregon.
+This page has been viewed 195 times since then and 20 times this year.
 Photos: 1, 2, 3. submitted on January 19, 2018, by Douglass Halvorsen of Klamath Falls, Oregon. • Andrew Ruppenstein was the editor who published this page.